EddyKaggia/azure-fundamentals/cloud-architecture.md

 ## SOLUTIONS ARCHITECT

-A role in a technical organization that architects a technical solution using multiple systems via researching, documentation, experimentation.
+A role in a technical organization that architects a technical solution using multiple systems via research, documentation, and experimentation.

 ## CLOUD ARCHITECT